Last Updated on February 6, 2022 by Editorial Staff

 - Then close the program, shut down your PC, and wait for some seconds.
 Turn it on again.
 Windows automatically reinstall the driver upon reboot.

 - Check the Device Manager to ensure the installation was successful.
-If you cannot find the Bluetooth adapter, then you can install the adapter yourself.
+If you cannot find the Bluetooth adapter, then you need to install the adapter yourself.
+For this:

 - In the Device Manager, click on Action in the menu, and select “Scan for hardware changes”.
 Device Manager will then detect the Bluetooth hardware and install the necessary files.